-At the time, many credited the price rise to interest in the currency sparked by the banking crisis, but Nathaniel Popper, author of the book Digital Gold: the Untold Story of Bitcoin, says that they are labouring under a misapprehension.
+At the time, many credited the price rise to an interest in the currency sparked by the banking crisis, but Nathaniel Popper, the author of the book Digital Gold: the Untold Story of Bitcoin, says that they are laboring under a misapprehension.

 But what could Bitcoin really mean for other struggling Debt-Based Economies?
 Venezuela, for instance.

 The US is known to the vast majority of the world as the global financial and economic powerhouse.
 Yet, the US holds the largest amount of external debt at $19.9 trillion.
 The UK, France, and Germany fall behind the US respectively as the second, third and fourth largest debt holders in the world.

 Since mid-2016, investors and traders in the largest bitcoin exchange markets including US, China, and Japan began to perceive bitcoin as a safe haven asset and wealth management product (WMP).